McAfee Safe Connect VPN Review

 WebRTC Leaks

 Lastly, we also want to make sure that our private IP address isn’t being leaked as well.
 We found that out by testing for WebRTC leaks, a technology that lets browsers save bandwidth by communicating directly with each other, which requires knowing the other’s private IP address.
-WebRTC is the default on browsers like Chrome, Firefox, and Opera, FYI (we happen to be huge Chrome-users and aficionados).
+WebRTC is enabled by default on Chrome, Firefox, Edge, and Opera browsers.
 Using a tool from the ExpressVPN website, we found no WebRTC leaks with McAfee Safe Connect VPN connected.
 Woohoo!

 Features